VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Experiments

-For fine-grained WSVAD task, we compare VadCLIP with previous works\cite{sultani2018real, wu2022weakly} in Tables~\ref{tab:fine-xd} and~\ref{tab:fine-ucf}.
-AVVD\cite{wu2022weakly} is the first work to propose fine-grained WSVAD, and we first re-implement AVVD using visual features from CLIP, then follow the setup in AVVD and fine-tune Sultani et al. for adapting fine-grained WSVAD.
-As we can see, fine-grained WSVAD is a more challenging task w.r.t coarse-fined WSVAD since the former needs to consider both multi-category classification accuracy and detection segment continuity.
-In this task, VadCLIP is also clearly superior to these excellent comparison methods on both XD-Violence and UCF-Crime datasets.
+For fine-grained WSVAD task, we compare VadCLIP with previous works AVVD and Sultani et al.~\cite{sultani2018real, wu2022weakly} in Tables~\ref{tabfine-xd} and~\ref{tabfine-ucf}.
+Here AVVD is the first work to propose the fine-grained WSVAD, and we re-implement it with visual features of CLIP, then we also fine-tune Sultani et al. based on the setup in AVVD for adapting fine-grained WSVAD.
+As we can see, the fine-grained WSVAD is a more challenging task with respect to coarse-fined WSVAD since the former needs to consider both multi-category classification accuracy and detection segment continuity.
+On this task, VadCLIP is also clearly superior to these excellent comparison methods on both XD-Violence and UCF-Crime datasets.
 For instance, On XD-Violence, VadCLIP achieves a performance improvement of 13.1\% and 4.5\% in terms of AVG compared to Sultani et al. and AVVD.